Entrainment (biomusicology): Biological neuron model

 Rapid motion of the fingers up and down together in phase (top), and finger motion that is out of phase (bottom.)

 In addition to transmitting signals to other parts of the brain, neurons can modify the rules which neighboring neurons to in a process called biological synchronization.
 The figure to the right illustrates entrainment between finger motion of the left and right hands, but only if the motion of both hands are moving in the same direction.
-To illustrate this, begin by slowly moving the index fingers slowly in an anti-phase manner, as shown in the bottom portion of the figure.
+To illustrate this, begin by slowly moving the index fingers in an anti-phase manner, as shown in the bottom portion of the figure.
 Then, gradually increase the frequency to make the motion as rapid as possible.
 Eventually your fingers will be moving in phase, as shown in the top portion of the figure.
 It has been proposed that this behavior resembles the process by which neurons create a phase-locked loop that permits recognition of consonant musical intervals.